stormearthandlava/stormearthandlava.github.io/blog/_posts/2024-06-21-history-ele-raid-buffs.md

 # Legion and Beyond
 The invasion of The Burning Legion brought about the great raid buff purge.
-I remember this decision being relatively popular at the time, as both players and Blizzard alike took a strong stance for "Bring the player, not the class/spec".
+This decision was relatively popular at the time, as both players and Blizzard alike took a strong stance in favor of _"Bring the player, not the class/spec"_.
 Classic raid buffs like Druid's [Mark of the Wild](https://wowpedia.fandom.com/wiki/Mark_of_the_Wild), Priest's [Power Word: Fortitude](https://wowpedia.fandom.com/wiki/Power_Word:_Fortitude), Warrior's [Commanding Shout](https://wowpedia.fandom.com/wiki/Commanding_Shout), etc. were either removed or reworked into cooldowns or effects that applied to only a few players at a time.
 Blizzard quickly backtracked on the anti-raid buff sentiment in Battle for Azeroth, bringing back some classic buffs like Warrior's [Battle Shout](https://wowpedia.fandom.com/wiki/Battle_Shout) and [Power Word: Fortitude](https://wowpedia.fandom.com/wiki/Power_Word:_Fortitude), and adding new debuffs such as Monk's [Mystic Touch](https://wowpedia.fandom.com/wiki/Mystic_Touch) and Demon Hunter's [Chaos Brand](https://wowpedia.fandom.com/wiki/Chaos_Brand).
-Not all buffs returned - such as [Mark of the Wild](https://wowpedia.fandom.com/wiki/Mark_of_the_Wild) which would have to wait until Dragonflight - but we started creeping back to a state where multiple classes were required in raids.
+Not all buffs returned - such as [Mark of the Wild](https://wowpedia.fandom.com/wiki/Mark_of_the_Wild) which would have to wait until Dragonflight, but in Shadowlands we very quickly saw a return to having mandatory raid spots filled by specs with raid buffs or utility so powerful it was deemed mandatory.
+In Shadowlands Death Knights received [Abomination Limb](https://wowpedia.fandom.com/wiki/Abomination_Limb) and we started to see them become mandatory in order to provide grips on the inevitable 1-2 bosses per raid tier where they made a fight significantly easier.
+Dragonflight then doubled down by adding Evokers.
+With powerful group utility like [Time Spiral](https://wowpedia.fandom.com/wiki/Time_Spiral) and later the controversial Augmentation spec; often considered mandatory for the highest-end content, Evokers once again added to the list of "mandatory" raid spots.
+Finally in 10.2 after much outcry over their lack of raid utility, Hunters received a buff to [Hunter's Mark](https://wowpedia.fandom.com/wiki/Hunter's_Mark) that caused it to increase damage by 5% on a target when above 80% health.

 For Shamans, Restoration's [Ancestral Vigor](https://wowpedia.fandom.com/wiki/Ancestral_Vigor) actually made its return in Legion, bucking the trend at the time.
 Elemental Shamans also received [Skyfury Totem](https://wowpedia.fandom.com/wiki/Skyfury_Totem) as a PVP talent in Legion, while melee players' beloved [Windfury Totem](https://wowpedia.fandom.com/wiki/Windfury_Totem) also made a return in Shadowlands along with fairly significant batch of Enhancement changes.
+Shamans also received [Wind Rush Totem](https://wowpedia.fandom.com/wiki/Wind_Rush_Totem) in Legion.
+This new utility spell provided a movement speed buff to the group similar to Druid's [Stampeding Roar](https://wowpedia.fandom.com/wiki/Stampeding_Roar) but with positional limitations.
+In Dragonflight we once again received [Mana Spring](https://wowpedia.fandom.com/wiki/Mana_Spring) (first as a totem, then as a buff), but its effectiveness was severely dampened to the point where most don't consider it a valuable.
+Dragonflight also brought several changes to Ancestral Guidance - which was at first a powerful group heal, especially in AOE situations - but it was heavily nerfed in 10.1.5 and left a shell of its former self.

+Going into [The War Within](https://thewarwithin.blizzard.com/en-us/), we now live in a world where "open" or "flex" raid spots are few and far between.
+Most groups are lucky to have 1-2 open spots at this point, so fitting in an Elemental Shaman - who provides redundant raid utility and no explicit raid buff - is usually a tough decision to make.
+Only time will tell what will happen with Shaman utility, and whether Elemental in particular will be able to remain competitive enough to be brought in most raid groups.
+As of the time of writing this we're still waiting to see what the future will hold.